zhangqibupt/mysqlbinlog/README.md

 - This library depends on the mysql binlog functionality, to use this library, please make sure the binlog has been enabled.
 - The binlog events may delay depends on the actual environment, so we added `delay` parameter in `mysqlbinlog.Start()` method.
 If we set `delay` to 3 seconds, then we will do rollback when it passed 3 seconds since the last event.
 - DDL change is not supported for now.
+- Loading table schemas from DB could take longer than a few seconds.
+For local testing you can add env `MYSQL_BINLOG_CACHE` with any value to cache the result, and several cache files will be saved to the current working directory.
+The cache will not expire and you can delete the cache files to fetch table schemas from DB again.